IBM-Bluemix-Docs/containers/cs_images.md

 After you set up an image registry, cluster users can use the images for their app deployments to the cluster.

+Learn more about [securing your personal information](cs_secure.html#pi) when you work with container images.

 <br />